Randgalt/curator-path-cache-test/README.md

 ```
 Option                      Description
 ------                      -----------
+--base-path                 The base ZK path for test (default:
+                              /one/two/three)
 --client-qty [Integer]      number of clients to use for ops
                               (default: 15)
 --connection-string         If using an external cluster, the